sarahajuarez11/sarahajuarez11.github.io/_posts/2019-09-16-KNN-Classifier.md

 from operator import itemgetter
 ```

-**(a.i) (1 point) Data exploration:** Using the training data, compute the number of samples
-belonging to the benign and the number of samples belonging to the malignant case.
-What do
-you observe?
-Are the two classes equally distributed in the data?
+**Data exploration:**
+First, I used the training data to count how many samples were in the benign and malignant classes.
+After doing this it's clear that the samples are not evenly distributed and that there's roughly a 1/3 ratio of malignant to benign tumors.
+This means there is a slightly higher chance of a tumor being benign than it being malignant.